Our goal is to prevent 500,000 missed court dates, and their resulting warrants and jail

 time, over the next five years.

 Today, people all over the country will miss an appointment: it happens to everyone.
 Missing an appointment is an accepted, forgivable part of life; unless, of course, you miss a court date.
-Missing court, even for low-level charges like traffic violations or open alcohol containers, can lead to fines, warrants, jail, and other significant consequences.
+Missing court, even for low-level charges like traffic violations or open alcohol containers, can lead to warrants, jail, and other significant consequences.
 In short, missed court dates can disrupt jobs and housing, harm well-being, and “mark” individuals for the rest of their lives.

 This problem is so large that more people are in jail for missing court than any other reason in areas across the United States.
-And warrants disproportionately harm people of color: Black individuals are three to four times more likely to get arrested and jailed.

 Our proven solution is simple yet transformational: reimagine and reform the communications people receive about their court dates using behavioral science.